Michigan Fall Train Rides: 11 Amazing Places for Fall Train Tour in Michigan

 Clinton Station — 301 Bartlett St, Clinton, MI

 Looking for a fall festival or simply a tour of fall colors?
-Southern Michigan Railroad Society offers these tours and more as fall kicks off in Clinton, Michigan.
+Southern Michigan Railroad Society in southcentrail Michigan offers these tours and more as fall kicks off in Clinton, Michigan.
 Not only do riders experience a relaxing ride through the countryside to see the alluring colors, but they also circle different lakes and other natural wonders and sites for a scenic view that everyone can enjoy!

 You can choose from a Michigan fall color tour, a two-hour ride that includes Michigan apple cider and a stop at the Clinton Station, or the Clinton Fall Festival Train Rides, a 45-minute train ride to the Red Mill Pond Bridge and back to the station.

-Little River Railroad in Coldwater
+Little River Railroads in Coldwater

 29 W. Park Ave., Coldwater, MI 49036